cloud-gov/pages-infra/README.md

 ## Environments
 ### `global`
 Contains global configuration that may be leveraged by any environment.

-This currently includes:
+Components:
-- the backend configuration
+- Terraform backend (AWS S3, AWS DynamoDB)
-- ECR
+- Build container image repository (AWS ECR)

 ### `staging`
 Contains configuration relevant to the Federalist staging environment.
+Components:
+- Build queue and credentials (AWS SQS, CF UPS)
+- Monitoring and alerting (AWS Cloudwatch, AWS SNS)

+When creating this enviroment, the SNS subscription to send emails to `federalist-alerts@gsa.gov` must be created manually in the console as it is currently not supported by Terraform.

 ## Modules
 ### `queue`
 Contains the configuration to create an AWS SQS instance and associated users/policies and a corresponding user-provided service in cloud.gov.

+### `sns`
+Contains the configuration to create an AWS SNS instance and associated users/policies.

 # Contributing
 Before commiting your changes, please sure the configuration and format is valid by running `terraform validate` and `terraform format`.
 In the future, pre-commit hooks will be added to ensure this happens automatically.